smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 ---

 I am not sure how you got here.
-It is great you made it, but things aren't exciting yet.
+It is great you made it, but things aren't ready yet.
 Read on to discover why you will want to stick around.

-Recently, I decided that I wanted to share more of the things I was learning.
+Recently, I decided that I wanted to share more of the things I am learning.
-It was after going to [DevOps Days Toronto][devopsdaysto] and that I realized I wanted to do more.
-The weekend made me incredibly fired up about what doing at my [job][d2l] and the potential we have to make an impact.
-After each of the fantastic sessions really struck a chord with me.
-I could not shake the idea that the hard fought lessons we had learned are not too different than what others encounter on thier journey.
+It was after going to [DevOpsDays Toronto][devopsdaysto] and that I realized I wanted to do more.
+The weekend got me incredibly fired up about what we are doing at my [job][d2l] and the potential we have to make an impact.
+Each of the fantastic sessions really struck a chord with me.
+I could not shake the idea that the hard fought lessons we had learned are not too different than what others encounter on thier own journey.

 From a very early age I wanted to help people, to truly care about others and make a difference in their lives.
 With the billions of people on our planet